kaizersaber/imaginarium_theater/README.md

 Next, there will be 4 special invitation characters.
 These characters are guaranteed to have elements _**outside of**_ the alternate cast elements mentioned above.
 However, they can be used **only if a player has them**.

 ### Traveler
-Finally, since we already have 5 available Traveler elements and out of the 7 elements, 3 must be selected each season, Traveler is **always** usable as an additional character.
+Finally, since we already have at least 5 available Traveler elements and out of the 7 elements, 3 must be selected each season, Traveler is **always** usable as an additional character.

 ### Putting it all together